Plaza Hotel Buenos Aires: Construction and early years

-The Plaza was developed by local landowner and banker Ernesto Tornquist, in anticipation of the crowds of tourists expected for the 1910 Argentina Centennial celebrations.
-Facing San Martín Square, the nine-story hotel was designed by German-born architect Alfred Zucker and built at the northern end of Florida Street.
-Although Tornquist died before its opening, the 9-floor Plaza Hotel was inaugurated on July 15, 1909, with the presence of President José Figueroa Alcorta.
-At the time, it was the tallest building in Buenos Aires, until being surpassed by the Kavanagh Building, inaugurated in 1936.
+The Plaza was developed by Tornquist in anticipation of the crowds of tourists expected for the 1910 Argentina Centennial celebrations.
+The nine-story hotel was designed by the German-born architect Alfred Zucker and built at the northern end of Florida Street, facing Plaza San Martín.
+Tornquist died in 1908 and did not see the hotel finished.
+It was inaugurated on 15 July 1909, and President José Figueroa Alcorta was its first guest.
+The 63 m building was then the tallest in the city; the neighboring Kavanagh Building, completed in 1936, eventually surpassed it.